The 2024 BSN Young Leaders Application is LIVE

 In June 2016, the Arkansas Action Coalition became part of a new nonprofit organization, Arkansas Center for Nursing, Inc. (ACN).
 The ACN was created to continue the work of the Action Coalition, increase the workforce and data focus, collaborate with other organizations with similar goals, and establish sustainable funding for the work.
 ACN is the state’s nursing workforce center and is a member of the National Forum of State Nursing Workforce Centers.
 One of the exciting new goals of the Center is to publish reports related to the supply, demand, and educational capacity of the nursing workforce in the state.

-Ashley Davis recently assumed the role of Executive Director for the Arkansas Center for Nursing, Inc. Ashley has a clinical background in Pediatric Cardiology and has been a Nurse Educator for the past 12 years.
+Ashley Davis assumed the role of Executive Director for the Arkansas Center for Nursing, Inc in 2018.
+Ashley has a clinical background in Pediatric Cardiology and has been a Nurse Educator for the past 12 years.
 She has been very involved in the work of the Arkansas Center for Nursing, Inc. and was named to the 40 Nurse Leaders Under 40 in 2017.
 Ashley has a passion for the mission of the ACN and was a co-author for the 2018 State of the Nursing Workforce in Arkansas report.

 Ashley is excited about leading the ACN to new heights through member engagement, dissemination of workforce data, and programs aimed at creating a culture of health in Arkansas.